dat3Cph/material/flow2/javaDD/ClassExercises.md

 Add a birth date to the Employee class and implement the following tasks using the Java Time API:

-1. Calculate the age of each employee based on their birthdate.1.
+1. Calculate the age of each employee based on their birthdate
 2. Calculate the average age of all employees
 3. Filter and display employees who have birthdays in a specific month.
 4. Group employees by birth month and display the count of employees in each group.